Rrobles319/ExcelModule1/README.md

 Working with larger data sets require precision in filtering, formatting and visualization of data.
 Inattention to detail may result in data being deleted, error symbols, undesired values

 ## Results
 -**What are two conclusions you can draw about the Outcomes based on Launch Date?**
+The first conclusion based on Launch Date data indicates May as the most successful month to launch a theatre campaign.
+Next, failed campaigns are consistent from May-August.
+Overall there is an increase in total campaign attempts during the summer season.

--**What can you conclude about the Outcomes based on Goals?
+-**What can you conclude about the Outcomes based on Goals?** The theatre campaigns have had the most successful outcomes between the $1000-$4000 range.

-- What are some limitations of this dataset?
+-**What are some limitations of this dataset?**

-- What are some other possible tables and/or graphs that we could create?
+-**What are some other possible tables and/or graphs that we could create?**
-**
+A bar graph for Theatre Outcomes by Launch Date sheet would also be telling.
+Something visualizing outcomes vs campaign duration would also be helpful.
+Campaign duration vs Percenatge Pledged would be interesting also.